Affectional bond: Harlow's attachment in non-human animals

 Attachment is not something that is only limited to humans, it is seen in non-human animals as well.
 A classic study demonstrating attachment in animals was done by Harry Harlow with his macaque monkeys.
-His study suggests that an infant not only feels attachment to his/her mother because of needs for nutrients and protection, but they feel attachment to their mother for needs of comfort as well.
+His study suggests that an infant not only feels attachment to their mother because of needs for nutrients and protection, but they feel attachment to their mother for needs of comfort as well.

 In Harry Harlow's experiment he separated infant monkeys from their mothers 6–12 hours after birth and raised them in a laboratory, isolated from humans and other monkeys.
 In each cage these infant monkeys had two "mothers."
 One mother was made solely from wire, and the other mother was made from a block of wood and sponge rubber which was then wrapped with terry cloth; both radiated heat.
 In one condition only the wire mother nursed, and in the other condition only the terry cloth mother nursed.

 The results show that infant monkeys spent significantly more time with the terry cloth mother whether she provided nutrients or not.
 This demonstrates that infants not only need their mothers to provide food and protection, but they need to provide some sort of comfort as well.